Irene Sue Vernon: Illegal Pete's naming controversy

 In October 2014, public debate ignited when the Colorado-based, "Mexican-style" food chain Illegal Pete's announced plans to open a Fort Collins restaurant.
 Outspoken residents began protesting the name of the restaurant, citing that the word "illegal" held a negative connotation and should be changed.
 Restaurant owner Pete Turner, however, maintained that the name was drawn from the name of a bar in a book he read as a college student in Boulder, Colorado, and not as a reference to immigration.

-Irene Vernon spoke out against the name, stating in Colorado State University's student-run paper, The Collegian, that "historically the word [illegal] was used to incriminate immigrants," and while noting Pete Turner was a "very kind and generous man," she said she was nonetheless "surprised [owner Pete Turner] couldn't connect the issue with the word 'illegal' and 'immigrant.'"

-In spite of opposition, Turner declined to change the name, releasing both a letter on the company's website and opening the store in the following November.
+Vernon spoke out against the name, stating in Colorado State University's student-run paper, The Collegian, that "historically the word [illegal] was used to incriminate immigrants".
+Noting Pete Turner was a "very kind and generous man", she said she was nonetheless "surprised [owner Pete Turner] couldn't connect the issue with the word 'illegal' and 'immigrant.'"
+Turner declined to change the name, releasing a letter on the company's website and opening the store in the following November.